lukasbach/monaco-editor-auto-typings/README.md

   /**
    * Supply a custom resolver logic for declaration and package.json files.
-   * Defaults to {@link UnpkgSourceResolver}.
+   * Defaults to {@link JsDelivrSourceResolver}.
 Not recommended to change.
    */
   sourceResolver: SourceResolver;